 - Children are hard to see.
-Children run about in the excitement of the night, sometimes failing to look or darting between cars with little regards for traffic.
-On top of that, the majority of Halloween costumes are black or other dark, hard-to-see colors that let trick-or-treaters blend in to the night.
+Children run about in the excitement of the night, sometimes failing to look or darting between cars with little regard for traffic.
+On top of that, the majority of Halloween costumes are black or other dark, hard-to-see colors that let trick-or-treaters blend into the night.
 All of this translates to an increase in the likelihood of a child being hurt.

 Keeping Kids Safe

 While it is impossible for you to safeguard your child from every potential peril in today’s dangerous world, there are a few things you can do to help keep your child safe while he or she goes trick-or-treating, including:

 - Making it easy to see your child.
 Apply reflective material to your child’s costume and shoes, and let him or her carry a flashlight or strobe light to increase visibility.